 There’s an old saying “Two heads are better than one”.
 But when there are ten heads it’s called a team and this is when the real workflow begins.
 Today, the majority of digital agencies include three main departments: designers, developers, and managers.
 People working in a company know how difficult it may be to collaborate, especially if they are from different departments.

-Nevertheless, effective teamwork is a foundation of a successful company and teammates need to get along with each other to work productively and efficiently.
-Step by step, Tubik Studio was transformed from a small design agency to the full-service digital company so we’ve experienced the pitfalls appearing on the way of creating a cohesive team.
+Nevertheless, effective teamwork is the foundation of a successful company, and teammates need to get along with each other to work productively and efficiently.
+Step by step, Tubik Studio was transformed from a small design agency to a full-service digital company so we’ve experienced the pitfalls appearing on the way of creating a cohesive team.
 Today’s article highlights the problems occurring in the teamwork and presents useful tips on organization of the effective teamwork in a digital agency.

 Why is teamwork important for a company?

 No matter how many talented workers a company has, it will be hard to build a profitable business if employees don’t work as a team.
 Teamwork is not only about operating together for one company, it means to collaborate so that you could achieve the company’s goals on its way to success.
 But what benefits can teamwork bring?
 Let’s see.

 First of all, team members increase the efficiency of their work as well as the general productivity of the company.
 The amount of work is shared among employees so the tasks are done faster while nobody is overloaded with a ton of work.
 Moreover, it’s much easier to solve problems if there are colleagues willing to help rather than dealing with them by yourself.

 Another benefit of teamwork is that together team members are able to generate more ideas.
 Brainstorming and task discussions are one of the biggest sources of fresh and unique ideas.
 The diversity of opinions and creative thoughts make a pleasant environment for idea generation.
 Furthermore, each team member can share their experience and knowledge so employees constantly learn and develop their professional skills.